galaxyproject/TIS_methods_review/README.md

 [Delphine Larivière](https://github.com/Delphine-L),
 [Anton Nekrutenko](https://github.com/nekrut)

-This repo serves as a companion to our study assessing the computational tools for Transposon Insertion Sequencing analyses:
+This repository serves as a companion to our study assessing the computational tools for Transposon Insertion Sequencing analyses:

-> [Assessment of computational tools for analysis of essential genes in bacterial genomes](https://doi.org/) Delphine Larivière, Laura Wickham, Kenneth Keiler, Anton Nekrutenko doi: https://doi.org/
+> [Reproducible and accessible analysis of transposon1insertion data at scale](https://www.biorxiv.org/content/10.1101/2020.05.19.105429v1) Delphine Larivière, Laura Wickham, Kenneth Keiler, Anton Nekrutenko

 It contains descriptions of workflows and exact versions of all software used.
 The goals of this study were to: